Fahani/webrobocomp.github.io/page9.md

 <span class="post-date">22 Jun 2015</span>

-1.- **RoboComp tutorial, social management and documentation**: RoboComp’ sources has been ported to GitHub and we are building a new documentation repository there.
+1.- **RoboComp tutorial, social management and documentation**: RoboCompâ€™ sources has been ported to GitHub and we are building a new documentation repository there.
 We are using GitHub markdown language (GFM) write new docs and turorials.
 We want to build a set of short tutorials that guide the new users along several interconnected topics, such as component oriented programming, robotics, computer vision, robotics software modules integrating heterogeneous sources, cognitive architectures and testing and validating, all from inside RoboComp.
-These new tutorials will be developed using RoboComp’s robotics simulator, RCIS, so interactive examples can be created and used in the explanations.
+These new tutorials will be developed using RoboCompâ€™s robotics simulator, RCIS, so interactive examples can be created and used in the explanations.
 This package also includes work on automated installation scripts using CMake.
 Generic knowledge of linux systems, website and wiki administration is needed.
 This is a key task for our project as it would bring more attention to it as it will open the development to new people interested in the field.

 Required student level: intermediate programming and systems administration.

 2.- **Computer vision components and libraries management**: RoboComp is being used to build a new cognitive architecture called RoboCog.
 Among the different modules already in progress, the object detection module is crucially important.
 We are pursuing an efficient 2D/3D vision pipeline that, working with the robot body control module, is able to localize, recognize, fit a pre-existing model and track a series of daily objects that the robot might encounter.
 Grasping would be one target of this pipeline, or even a means to complete recognition.
 There are currently many components implementing computer vision algorithms and intensive work done in pipeline construction.
 The key tasks on this idea would be to collaborate in the creation of high level tools to organize, document and test different pipelines for an specific task.
-These tools will be designed in collaboration with the mentors and tested in RoboComp’s RCIS simulator and real robots.
+These tools will be designed in collaboration with the mentors and tested in RoboCompâ€™s RCIS simulator and real robots.

 Required student level: intermediate computer vision knowledge, C++ programming, basic CMake knowledge